mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kafka/2.8.1-2.3.1/started/index.md

 time during shutdown.
 This ensure that all in-memory data is flushed to disk and all state is replicated.
 When a broker has sufficient time to shut down, the subsequent restart will be nearly as fast as the first startup.
-This is a large contributor to the Kafka service's high availability.
+This is a large contributor to the {{ model.techShortName }} service's high availability.

 You can observe the graceful shutdown feature via the following log entries:

 1. The task launch log line contains `kill_policy { grace_period { nanoseconds: 30000000000 } }`.
 1. The task graceful shutdown log line contains SIGTERM as well as the grace time granted.
-1. The underlying Kafka logging of shutdown operations includes a stream of subsystem shutdowns prior to the overarching system shutdown indicated by the entry `[Kafka Server 1], shut down completed (kafka.server.KafkaServer)`.
+1. The underlying {{ model.techShortName }} logging of shutdown operations includes a stream of subsystem shutdowns prior to the overarching system shutdown indicated by the entry `[Kafka Server 1], shut down completed (kafka.server.KafkaServer)`.
-1. The presence (or not) of a SIGKILL log line indicating that the underlying Kafka broker did not shutdown cleanly within the allotted grace period.
+1. The presence (or not) of a SIGKILL log line indicating that the underlying {{ model.techShortName }} broker did not shutdown cleanly within the allotted grace period.
 1. The task status update marked by `TASK_KILLED`, indicating the end of the shutdown activity.

 ## Broker Count

-Configure the number of brokers running in a given Kafka cluster.
+Configure the number of brokers running in a given {{ model.techShortName }} cluster.
 The default count at installation is three brokers.
 This number may be increased, but not decreased, after installation.

 *   **In DC/OS CLI options.json**: `broker-count`: integer (default: `3`)
 *   **DC/OS web interface**: `BROKER_COUNT`: `integer`

 ## Broker Port

 Configure the port number that the brokers listen on.
 If the `brokers.port` is set to a particular value, this will be the port used by all brokers.
 Note that this requires that `placement-strategy` be set to `NODE` to take effect, since having every broker listening on the same port requires that they be placed on different hosts.
-By default the port is set to `0`, indicating that each Broker will have a random port from the port range offered by the Mesos Agent between `1025` and `32000`
+By default the port is set to `0` indicating that each Broker will have a random port from the port range offered by the Mesos Agent between `1025` and `32000`

 *   **In DC/OS CLI options.json**: `brokers.port`: integer (default: `0`)
 *   **DC/OS web interface**: `Port`: `integer`

 {{ model.techName }} brokers also get assigned a VIP hostname for load-balancing purposes.
 This VIP is `broker.<SERVICE_NAME>.l4lb.thisdcos.directory:9092`, where `<SERVICE_NAME>` is the service name you have provided when creating the Kafka cluster.
-By default, the `<SERVICE_NAME>` is `{{ model.serviceName }}` therefore, by default, the VIP is `broker.{{ model.serviceName }}.l4lb.thisdcos.directory:9092`.
+By default the `<SERVICE_NAME>` is `{{ model.serviceName }}`, so, by default, the VIP is `broker.{{ model.serviceName }}.l4lb.thisdcos.directory:9092`.

 When `security.transport_encryption.enabled` is `true` the VIP hostname uses the port `9093`

 ## Configure Broker Placement Strategy <!-- replace this with a discussion of PLACEMENT_CONSTRAINTS? -->

-`ANY` allows brokers to be placed on any node with sufficient resources, while `NODE` ensures that all brokers within a given Kafka cluster are never colocated on the same node.
-This is an option that cannot be changed once the Kafka cluster is started: it can only be configured via the DC/OS CLI `--options` flag when the Kafka instance is created.
+`ANY` allows brokers to be placed on any node with sufficient resources, while `NODE` ensures that all brokers within a given {{ model.techShortName }} cluster are never colocated on the same node.
+This is an option that cannot be changed once the {{ model.techShortName }} cluster is started: it can only be configured via the DC/OS CLI `--options` flag when the {{ model.techShortName }} instance is created.

 *   **In DC/OS CLI options.json**: `placement-strategy`: `ANY` or `NODE` (default: `ANY`)
 *   **DC/OS web interface**: `PLACEMENT_STRATEGY`: `ANY` or `NODE`

-## Configure Kafka Broker Properties
+## Configure {{ model.techShortName }} Broker Properties

-Kafka Brokers are configured through settings in a server.properties file deployed with each Broker.
+{{ model.techShortName }} Brokers are configured through settings in a server.properties file deployed with each Broker.
 The settings here can be specified at installation time or during a post-deployment configuration update.
 They are set in the DC/OS Universe's config.json as options such as:

 ```json
     "log_retention_hours": {